 2) CONVERTIBLE TABLET (2-IN-1 ATTACHED)

-Convertible tablets are essentially touchscreen devices with an attached keyboard that can be folded 180 degrees around; They work as a laptop and converts into a tablet when flipped around.
+Convertible tablets are basically “laptops with a touchscreen and keyboard that can be folded 180 degrees backward”; They work as a laptop and converts into a tablet when the keyboard is flipped around.
 These are specially made for people who want a functional laptop, but with an option to use it as a tablet as well.

 3) HYBRID TABLET (2-IN-1 DETACHABLE)

-The hybrid tablet is another variation of the convertible.
-But instead of having a fixed keyboard, it is totally detachable on hybrids.
-Well, you can also think of it in another way – This is essentially a slate tablet with an optional keyboard that you can attach.
+The hybrid tablet is a variation of the above convertible.
+Instead of having a fixed or foldable keyboard, it is totally detachable on hybrids.
+Well, this can also be thought in another way – The hybrid is a slate tablet with an optional keyboard.

-- Depending on the design of the hybrid, the keyboard can kind of function as a dock as well.
+The good: Super flexible device, is a slate and laptop at the same time.
+Depending on the design of the hybrid, the keyboard can function as a dock as well.